Bond Touch produces a smart bracelet that keeps you connected with your loved one—every time they touch it, you feel…

 Ecommerce is creating more global business opportunities for products of all shapes and sizes.
 This is great for expanding your customer base and adding additional revenue streams.
 Unfortunately, expansion can mean a lot of time and expertise needed to understand the complex trade requirements and legal compliance needed in each market.
 A 3PL that already works with international trade organizations can help you navigate the landscape, and provide the tools or make suggestions to ensure that you are operating in compliance with applicable laws and restrictions.

 There are as many different types of value added services as there are specific ecommerce company needs.
 This article only touches a few of the most common types, and the benefits of working with a 3PL to provide these services.
 A modern 3PL can do a great deal more than simply coordinate shipments, load and unload trucks.
 By partnering with the right 3PL for your brand, it will allow you to scale or change with market demands in the most efficient way possible.

-If you are considering implementing value added services to your supply chain we would love to hear from you.
+Click here to learn about DCL’s value-added services offerings.
 Send us a note to connect about how DCL Logistics can help your company.
 You can read DCL’s list of services to learn more, or check out the many companies we work with.